Acting

 When choosing a course (regardless of length) detailed research is very important.
 You need to be sure about what the course does (and does not) offer AND that the training will assist you in gaining the right skills needed for the sector.
 Also check what their alumni have done since graduation – are they working and/or doing the type of work that you are interested in?

-The drama school application process is rigorous and highly competitive, requiring a lot of work and detailed preparation.
+The drama school and further study application process is rigorous and highly competitive, requiring a lot of work and detailed preparation.
 Many people are accepted into a drama school on their second or third attempt – so keep persevering if you’re not successful first time around.
-If your application isn’t successful, try to get detailed feedback on what you need to improve and focus on that before you apply again – there are a number of short courses which could help you develop specific skills (see list in 'External resources' section below).
+If your application isn’t successful, try to get detailed feedback on what you need to improve and focus on that before you apply again – there are several short courses which could help you develop specific skills (see list in 'External resources' section below).

 There are many drama schools in the UK, offering a range of course options, including new schools offering part time courses such as Identity School of Acting and longer established schools such as RADA and the Bristol Old Vic Theatre School

-There will be a number of considerations you need to take into account when deciding on a course, such as location, price, type of course and course content.
-The Federation of Drama Schools has a list of courses accredited by them and career advice and tips for working in the industry.
+There will be several considerations you need to take into account when deciding on a course, such as location, price, type of course and course content.
+The Federation of Drama Schools has a list of courses accredited by them and career advice and tips for working in the performance industry.

 Funding